sjspielman/pyvolve/README.md

 pyvolve is a python library to simulate evolutionary sequences along a phylogenetic tree.
 Written by Stephanie J. Spielman (stephanie.spielman@gmail.com).

+PLEASE NOTE: pyvolve IS NOT CURRENTLY STABLE.
+HANG TIGHT!

 pyvolve has several dependencies, which can be installed using the following links:
 * [Biopython](http://biopython.org/wiki/Download)
 * [Scipy and Numpy](http://www.scipy.org/install.html)